dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-17-big-batches-hiding-demand-and-decreasing-value.md

 ---
-title: Big batches hide a real demand and decrease throughput of the value
+title: Big batches hide a real demand and decrease the throughput of the value
 ---

 Big batches lock the capacity of a team for a longer time, which renders the team unresponsive for a longer time.